wp-plugins/sm-sticky-clicky-star/readme.txt

 5. Use the Sticky Clicky Stars to turn on and off the sticky attribute of the post.

 == Changelog ==
+Version 1.0.2
+- Corrected issue where star click didn't work when blog was installed on subdirectory like domain.com/myblog/ Version 1.0.1
 - First public version released, no changes yet.

 == Upgrade Notice ==